squiresbrett/Multi-Year-Stock-Price-Sub/README.md

 # Multi-Year-Stock-Price-Sub
 A subroutine that loops through multiple sheets of data that returns stock data in a clean, concise manner.

+During the process of writing this code, I used a couple of external resources to help me with this assignment.
+I got together with a study group on saturday and we just shared ideas, but not too much of code sharing.
+The biggest resource I used was surprisingly google, and Microsoft's website that offers tutorials on excel.
+Eventually, with a lot of trial and error, I was able to create some code that actually ran.
+The only issues I had when writing was defining some of the variables like "Tickercount = 2," as well as finding the inital percentage change.
+I did also use a different was of formatting using cells rather than ranges, just because it felt a bit more readable on my end.